make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

 - Programmers call it "interpolation".
 - Let's define the desirable properties of a realistic transition:
-  - **Smooth**: The rotation should be continuous and at a constant rate, more or less.
+  - **Smooth**: The rotation should be continuous, and at a constant rate (more or less).
   - **Shortest arc**: The rotation should follow the shorter way around.
-- Basically we want a single rotation around a single axis to simulate what you might expect from a physical object like a satellite.
+- Basically we want a single, minimal rotation to simulate what anyone would expect from a physical object like a satellite.

 # Interpolation